 Produced by: Rachel Ellis

 Starring: Dandara de Morais, Geová Manoel Dos Santos

 FiGa Films, Running time 77 minutes, November 14, 16, 19, 2014

-Written and directed by Colorado native, Sara Adina Smith, The Midnight Swim is the story of three sisters (Lindsay Burdge, Jennifer Lafleur, Aleksa Palladino) returning home to deal with the death of their mother, who was diving in nearby Spirit Lake and never returned.
+Written and directed by Colorado native, Sarah Adina Smith, The Midnight Swim is the story of three sisters (Lindsay Burdge, Jennifer Lafleur, Aleksa Palladino) returning home to deal with the death of their mother, who was diving in nearby Spirit Lake and never returned.

 Not sure how to deal with the death, the sisters all cope in their own way.
 One documents everything, another starts a relationship with a neighbor and the eldest tries to keep the other two focused on the task at hand.
 Things take a turn for the unreal when they jokingly decide to summon a spirit from the lake.
 Odd and strange things begin to happen, driving wedges that already existed even deeper.